UN-Task-Team-for-Scanner-Data/reproducibility-project/project-content/meeting-minutes.md

 ### Agenda

--   Discuss information to convsider when registering a dataset using Turvey record as example
+-   Discuss information to consider when registering a dataset using Turvey record as example
--   Discuss Italian web scraped food dataset as consdieration to the catalogue
+-   Discuss Italian web scraped food dataset as consideration to the catalogue

 ### Notes

 -   Team discussed the information necessary to consider a dataset fully registered using the [modified Turvey dataset record](https://un-task-team-for-scanner-data.github.io/price-stats-data-catalogue/turvey.html) as an example.
     -   Three considerations were discussed as key to aim for: hosting the dataset (ideally in a data repository like Zenodo); citation (with proper instructions); and cataloguing (i.e. adding all relevant information).
-    -   The team discused if the version of the dataset catalogue record mattered and concluded that it does not but should be tied to what the data repository uses.
+    -   The team discussed if the version of the dataset catalogue record mattered and concluded that it does not but should be tied to what the data repository uses.
 If datasets change (such as if its regularly updated and expanded), the catalogue record would reflect the latest version that was assessed and catalogued.
     -   Ideally a method or data paper is available to link when we catalogue the dataset.
 -   A newly proposed [web scraped dataset on food prices from several retailers in Italy](https://github.com/UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/issues/19) was discussed and agreed as applicable to register by the group.